Troika (European group): International Monetary Fund

-The role of the International Monetary Fund (IMF) as a member of the Troika was not considered evident at the time.
-Firstly, this organisation is an 'outsider'; it is not an institution of the European Union.
-A second objection was that relying on the IMF's help was an admission of failure of the eurozone, and a dent in confidence in the euro.
-In the months leading up to the euro crisis, the IMF already had concerns that countries in the European periphery would be a potential threat to the other major financial markets in Europe via their commercial banks’ balance sheet exposures.
+A role for the International Monetary Fund (IMF) as a member of the Troika was not considered at the time.
+Firstly, this organisation is an "outsider"; it is not an institution of the European Union.
+A second objection was that relying on the IMF's help was an admission of failure of the Eurozone, and a dent in confidence in the euro.
+In the months leading up to the euro area crisis, the IMF already had concerns that countries in the European periphery would be a potential threat to the other major financial markets in Europe via their commercial banks' balance sheet exposures.
 When the first effects of the crisis emerged in Greece, the IMF was kept at a distance.
-The EU saw this as an internal matter and wanted to resolve it internally.
-After all, the IMF was pulled in anyway.
-It was seen as a reliable, neutral organisation that had enormous expertise in helping highly indebted countries.
-The IMF was responsible, together with the Finance ministers, for the decision making in the financial programmes.
+The EU saw this as an internal matter and wanted to resolve it internally, yet the IMF was pulled in eventually.
+It was seen as a reliable, neutral organisation that had expertise in helping highly indebted countries.
+The IMF was responsible, together with the finance ministers, for the decision-making in the financial programmes.

 European Commission

-The role of the European Commission within the European Troika is to participate in the Troika negotiations and the periodical supervising exercises on behalf of the eurozone Member States that provided the loans to the Eurozone countries in financial need.
-This function raises some concerns with the ‘independent’ function of the European Commission within the EU’s political framework.
-According to article 17 of the TEU “the Commission has to act completely independent in carrying out its responsibilities, and they shall refrain from any action incompatible with their duties or the performance of their tasks.”
+The role of the European Commission within the European Troika was to participate in the Troika negotiations and the periodical supervising exercises on behalf of the Eurozone Member States that provided the loans to the Eurozone (EZ) countries in financial need.
+This function raised some concerns with the 'independent' function of the European Commission within the EU's political framework.
+According to article 17 of the TEU "the Commission has to act completely independent in carrying out its responsibilities, and they shall refrain from any action incompatible with their duties or the performance of their tasks."

-The fact that the Commission is acting on behalf of the member states in case of financial assistance programs is far removed from its political role.
+The fact that the Commission was acting on behalf of the member states in the case of financial assistance programs was far removed from its political role.
 The question remains as to how the Commission can reconcile its task within the EU and within the Troika.
 By acting on behalf of some Member States, the Commission is departing from its independent position.